usmankiani256/rn-template-ts/README.md

 ## Features

-This project is packed with all the essential stuff you need for starting project (small - intermediate).
+This project is packed with all the essential stuff you need for starting project (small - large).
 Some of the features are:

 - Easy and quick setup
 - TypeScript Supported